Saltford Environment Group

 When choosing trees to plant in our gardens and other areas of land in Saltford, there are some important considerations.
 For the long term health of the tree and to ensure the tree supports our local ecosystem (i.e. especially invertebrates many of which are undergoing widespread and complete loss in southern England and which are also important natural food for birds), it is helpful to choose native species that are appropriate for the soil and weather conditions for this part of NE Somerset.

-The main trees to avoid are invasive non-natives with no close relatives, for example Horse Chestnut, Tree of Heaven (an especially rampant invasive that outcompetes native species - sometimes known as Tree of Hell by conservationists), and Bastard Acacia.
+The main trees to avoid are invasive non-natives with no close relatives, for example Horse Chestnut (Aesculus hippocastanum), Tree of Heaven (Ailanthus altissima - an especially rampant often suckering invasive tree that outcompetes native species - sometimes known as Tree of Hell by conservationists), and Bastard Acacia (Robinia pseudoacacia - a vigorous, suckering tree, sometimes thorny also known as False Acacia, Common Acacia, Black Locust).
 They are chemically so different to our native trees that few native insects are able to feed on their foliage.